 Part I of The Net is devoted to the process of discovery.
 Through a series of visual illustrations, an organizational model is retrieved from Jesus’ boyhood tradition of law and applied to the miracle feeding of the 5,000.
-During the feeding of the 4,000, an important change to the traditional model is made through Jesus’ perspective on the laws of love.
+Then, during a second feeding of 4,000, an important change to the traditional model is made through Jesus’ perspective on the law of Love.
 Hence, a new organizational vision is born through the teachings of Jesus – a vision of Law and Love.
 Part I also discusses organizational insight gained through some of the parables of Jesus, the opening words of Acts, and several visions in the book of Revelation.

 Excerpts from “The Net – An Organizational Vision of the Church of Tomorrow”